UFC on Fox: Johnson vs. Benavidez 2: Background

 John Moraga was expected to face Darren Uyenoyama at the event.
 However, Moraga pulled out of the bout with an undisclosed injury and was replaced by promotional newcomer Alp Ozkilic.

 Carlos Condit was expected to face Matt Brown in a welterweight bout on the main card.
 However, on December 7, 2013, it was announced that Brown had to pull out of the bout due to herniated discs in his back.
 Sources close to the promotion on Saturday, December 7, 2013, told MMAjunkie no replacement was sought to meet Condit on the card, thus removing the fight entirely from the event.

 This was the first MMA event held at the Sleep Train Arena since WEC 48 on April 24, 2010, where Johnson, Faber, Mendes and Jorgensen also fought.
 Faber headlined or co-headlined each of the arena's previous four MMA events.

 Results

 Bonus awards

-The following fighters were awarded $50,000 bonuses.
+The following fighters received $50,000 bonuses.